 Companies are already struggling with the first two challenges of managing their data stores and securing the data in them.
 Getting to the state where you can fully understand who/what can access that data, who/what actually doing this and where the data is going, can feel like a pipe dream.
 In reality, there are solutions out there that can help you achieve this.

-Sonrai Security delivers an enterprise identity and data governance platform for AWS, Azure, Google Cloud, and Kubernetes.
+Sonrai Security delivers an enterprise identity and data security platform for AWS, Azure, Google Cloud, and Kubernetes.
 Our Sonrai Dig platform is built on a sophisticated graph that identifies and monitors every possible relationship between identities and data that exists inside your public cloud.

 Identity and data access complexity are exploding in your public cloud.
 Tens of thousands of pieces of compute, thousands of roles, and a dizzying array of interdependencies and inheritances.
 First-generation security tools miss this as evidenced by so many breaches.
 Sonrai Dig, our enterprise identity, and data governance platform, de-risks your cloud by finding these holes, helping you fix them, and preventing those problems from occurring in the first place.